-1. Not Defining Clear Goals and Expectations
+1. Image Editing Mistake — Not Defining Clear Goals

 2. Choosing the Wrong Service Provider